raspberrypilearning/olympic-rings/en/step_2.md

 You will use the pen tool to draw the Olympic rings accurately.

-Pay close attention to where the rings cross each other and which ring sits on top.
+Pay close attention to where the rings cross each other and which ring sits on top at each overlap.

 --- task ---